tao-zhang/jenkins-dsl-jobs/README.md

 ## Project structure

 Under root directory, there is a Maven 'hello world' project.
-In direcotry `jobs`, you will find 2 jobs defination to build this Maven project.
+In directory `jobs`, you will find 2 jobs definition to build this Maven project.

 * pipeline-scm.groovy